Gyokuro – Den's Tea website

 Brewing

-For Den's Gyokuro, we recommend 140F for Gyokuro Suimei and 160F for Gyokuro Kin.
+For Den's gyokuro, we recommend 140F for Gyokuro Suimei and 160F for Gyokuro Kin.
 The brewing time is 150 seconds for Suimei and 90 seconds for Kin.
-Note that you should brew longer if you use water below the suggested temperatures.
-Here is how to adjust water temperature manually.

 gyokuro brew

-The brewing technique is the same as we recommend for Sencha but we usually use less water to brew a slightly stronger cup for Gyokuro.
+We recommend the same brewing technique for sencha but we usually use less water to brew a slightly stronger/fuller cup of gyokuro.
 However, similar to any other tea, the only brewing rule is to find a combination of temperature and time that fits your taste.
-You can enjoy Gyokuro more casually with hotter water to experience a combination of fresh bitterness and umami or any combination in between!
+You can enjoy gyokuro more casually with hotter water to experience more of a refreshing bitterness and rich, umami mouth feel.

 Does Gyokuro taste like seaweed?

-Yes, good quality Gyokuro has a taste and aroma a little seaweed.
-Some people believe that Gyokuro is grown near the ocean, and that's why Gyokuro has a flavor similar to seaweed.
-Unfortunately it is wrong.
-Green tea's aroma is composed by about 300 aroma components.
-Dimethyl sulfide is one of aroma components which is developed while the tea leaves are grown during the shading process.
-This dimethyl sulfide is also contained in seaweed, consequently Gyokuro's aroma reminds you of seaweed.
-But again, it is sign of good quality if you sense a resemblance to seaweed!
+Yes, good quality gyokuro has a taste and aroma a little like seaweed.
+Some people believe that gyokuro is grown near the ocean, and that's why gyokuro has a flavor similar to seaweed.
+Unfortunately, this is not true.
+Green tea's aroma is composed of about 300 aromatic components.
+Dimethyl sulfide is one of aromatic components that is developed when tea is shaded.
+This dimethyl sulfide is also contained in seaweed.
+Consequently gyokuro's aroma might remind one of seaweed.
+But again, it is a good sign if you sense a resemblance to seaweed!

 Production Area

 There are 3 major Gyokuro producing areas in Japan.
 From south to north they are - Yame, Uji and Asahina.
-Each area has rich soil and good weather and the tea cultivars may vary among the areas.
-All of Den's Tea Gyokuro is from Asahina in Shizuoka.
-Gyokuro grown in Asahina is known for mellow umami, elegant aroma and refreshing aftertaste.
+Each area has rich soil and good weather.
+The tea cultivars may vary among the areas.
+All of Den's Tea gyokuro is from Asahina in Shizuoka.
+Gyokuro grown in Asahina is known for its mellow umami mouth feel, elegant aroma and refreshing aftertaste.

-1. Put one heaping teaspoon of Gyokuro tea leaves and ice cubes in teapot and close it with a lid.
+1. Put one heaping teaspoon of gyokuro tea leaves in a teapot.
+Add ice to the top of these and close it with a lid.
 Use enough ice cubes to loosely fill the teapot.

-2. Wait for 1 hour or until ice melts enough for a cup.
+2. Wait for 1 hour or until ice melts enough to pour out one cup of tea.

-3. Pour the tea little by little even for one cup.
-This way, you won't lose all the extracted flavors.
+3. Pour the tea intermittently, similar to how you would for fukamushi-sencha.
+That way, you won't lose all the extracted flavors.

 4. You can enjoy another cup with cold water or hot water.